Self-Guided Walking Tour in Èze

 Point de Vue d'Èze

-Point de Vue d'Èze in Eze, stop 2 on the self-guided walking tour
+Point de Vue d'Èze, stop 2 on the self-guided walking tour

 A few steps up from the church, the houses suddenly stop and the whole coast drops away below you.
 This free viewpoint is the one most people stride past on their way to the paid garden, and it's a mistake to skip it.
 You get the same Riviera panorama, the curve of the bay and Cap Ferrat reaching into the blue, without the €10 ticket.
 Open around the clock, no gate, no fee.
 Come early and you'll have the railing to yourself; by midday it's a wall of phones.
 This is the moment to decide whether the garden above is worth paying for, since you're already seeing most of the view for free.
 Catch your breath here.
 The lanes get steeper from this point as you keep climbing toward the summit and the garden entrance just above.